Our history, Charter and Byelaws

 1934 Moved to current purpose-built headquarters at 66 Portland Place in central London.
 Opened by King George V and Queen Mary.

 1848 Royal Gold Medal instituted by Queen Victoria.

 1837 Awarded Royal Charter.
 Much of our early work was concerned with formulating rules for fees, practice and conduct.

 The Royal Charter and Byelaws

 The Royal Institute of British Architects was granted its Royal Charter in 1837 by the Privy Council under King William IV.
 Supplemental Charters were granted in 1887, 1909 and 1925.
-These were subsequently revoked and replaced by a single Charter in 1971.
-Minor amendments have been made from time to time since then.
+These were subsequently revoked and replaced by a single Supplemental Charter in 1971.
+Following a governance review the Supplemental Charter was amended in 2020.

-The purpose of the Royal Institute was set out in the original nineteenth century Charter and remains true to this day:
+The purpose of the Royal Institute was set out in the original 19th century Charter, after revision in the 1971 Supplemental Charter, remains true to this day: